 How is your email marketing going?

-Email is still the king of digital marketing, but it isn’t always easy to get it right.
-If you’re not happy with your open rates and churn rate, it’s time to rethink your strategy.
+Email is still the king of digital marketing for ROI, but it isn’t always easy to get it right.
+If you are not happy with your email marketing open rates and churn rate, it is time to rethink your emailing strategy.

 Read on to learn about the best time to send marketing emails.